uNetworking/libvc/README.md

     cout << "Found device: " << device.getName() << " from vendor: 0x"
          << hex << device.getVendorId() << endl;

+    // -- PREPARATIONS --

-    // Load & compile a compute pipeline with 1 bound buffer Pipeline pipeline("computeShader.spv", {
+    // Load & compile a compute pipeline with 1 bound buffer Pipeline pipeline = device.pipeline("computeShader.spv", {
         BUFFER
     });

     // Allocate a 1 kb buffer, undefined content Buffer buffer = device.buffer(1024);

-    // todo: CommandBuffer::start()
+    // Create a command buffer and start recording commands to it CommandBuffer commandBuffer = device.commandBuffer();
+    commandBuffer.start();

-    // Use this pipeline and bind the buffer to its first binding point
+    // Use the pipeline & bind our buffer to its first binding point commandBuffer.usePipeline(pipeline, {buffer});
-    device.usePipeline(pipeline, {buffer});

-    // Enquque a range to the current command buffer device.dispatch(1024, 1, 1);
+    // Enquque a dispatch (execution over a range) commandBuffer.dispatch(1024, 1, 1);

-    // todo: CommandBuffer::end()
+    // Ending the command buffer is separate from submitting it commandBuffer.end();

+    // -- Start your timer here --

-    // End the command buffer and submit it, wait for it to finish, time it device.drain();
+    // Submit the command buffer for execution on the GPU device.submit(commandBuffer);

+    // Wait for completion
+    device.drain();

+    // -- End your timer here --
 }
 ```